from __future__ import annotations

 from mani_skill.envs.scene import ManiSkillScene

-from mani_skill.utils import sapien_utils, visualization
+from mani_skill.utils import sapien_utils

 from .base_sensor import BaseSensor, BaseSensorConfig